Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Methodology

-\paragraph{Training the step verifier.} We train $V_\theta$ with step-level correctness labels using binary cross-entropy:
+\paragraph{Training the step verifier (EVPV-PRM).} We train $V_\theta$ as a probabilistic step verifier using 19{,}490 supervised step-labeled trajectories sampled from VisualPRM400K.
+Each training trajectory provides step-level correctness labels derived from its reference solution trace, yielding binary targets $y_t\in\{0,1\}$.
+We optimize binary cross-entropy:

-where $u_t=P_\theta(y_t=1\mid I,q,s_{\le t})$.
-Reliability $r$ and gating (\Cref{eq:gated_reward}) are applied at inference time as a calibration layer, keeping verifier training simple and making EVPV easy to plug into existing PRMs.
+where $u_t=P_\theta(y_t=1\mid I,q,s_{\le t})$. \emph{Reliability gating is applied only at inference time} (Eq.~\ref{eq:gated_reward}), keeping verifier training unchanged and allowing EVPV to be attached to other judges.

-\paragraph{Inference.} For each candidate solution, we (i) obtain steps and checklist from the policy, (ii) predict constraints $C=E_\phi(I,q)$ once, (iii) compute reliability $r$ by matching checklist items to $C$, (iv) compute gated step rewards via \Cref{eq:base_reward,eq:gated_reward}, and (v) aggregate rewards to rerank candidates.
-This achieves premise-aware verification without step-wise tool calls.
+\paragraph{Inference.} For each $(I,q)$, we first predict constraints $C=E_\phi(I,q)$ once.
+For each candidate solution $S$, we (i) parse the policy-produced checklist $\{d_t\}$ to obtain $\{\nu_t\}$ and $V$, (ii) compute reliability $r$ by matching $V$ against $C$, (iii) obtain base step rewards $R_t^{\mathrm{base}}$ from a judge $J$ (our trained $V_\theta$ or an external prompted judge), (iv) apply reliability gating to produce $\{R_t\}$, and (v) aggregate $\{R_t\}$ using Eq.~\ref{eq:traj_score} for reranking.
+This yields premise-aware verification without per-step tool calls.